Sigi Ziering

 Sigi Ziering (March 20, 1928 - November 12, 2000) was a German-born American business executive, scientist, playwright, and philanthropist.
 A Holocaust survivor, he immigrated to the United States with his family, earned a doctorate in theoretical physics in 1958, and worked for a time as an industrial physicist.
 In 1973 he became president of the Diagnostic Products Corporation, a tiny startup company that was developing advanced tests used for medical diagnosis.
 By the time of Ziering's death, the company had 1700 employees and marketed more than 400 immunodiagnostic tests.
 In 2006, the company was acquired by Siemens for 1.86 billion dollars (US) and became a subsidiary, of Siemens Healthcare Diagnostics.
-In later life, Ziering was an active philanthropist in Los Angeles, California.
+In later life, Ziering was an active philanthropist in Los Angeles.

 Biography

 Early life

 Siegfried Ziering was born on March 20, 1928, in Kassel, Germany.
 He was the son of Isaac Ziering and Cilly Ziering (née Frisch); his father was Polish.
 He had a brother, Herman.
 His family was Jewish.

 During World War II, his father escaped to England, but his mother and her two sons stayed in Germany.
 In 1941, the Nazis forced them to move to the Riga Ghetto in modern-day Riga, Latvia, alongside 1,000 Jews.
 Only twenty survived, including Sigi, his mother and his brother.
 By the end of the war, they were moved to a prison in Fuhlsbüttel.
 The Nazis took 10 Jews a day to the Bergen-Belsen concentration camp.
 They were later moved to the concentration camp in Kiel and forced into slave labor.
 In 1945, they were rescued by the Swedish Red Cross.
 Indeed, Count Bernadotte of Sweden had negotiated with Himmler to rescue a few thousand Jews for a few million dollars.
 They were first moved to Sweden and eventually to London, where they rejoined their father.

 Ziering immigrated to New York City with his family in 1949.
 In 1953, he received a Bachelor of Science in Physics from Brooklyn College.
 He was admitted to Syracuse University for graduate work, and received his doctorate in 1958 for a thesis in theoretical physics.